Home Loan Interest Rates 2022 _banner_WC

-Bajaj Housing Finance extends the best home loan interest rates to borrowers to make financing convenient and repayment affordable in the long term.
+Bajaj Housing Finance extends competitive Home Loan interest rates to borrowers to make financing convenient and repayment affordable in the long term.
 Applicants can choose from fixed and floating rates, as per their suitability.

 Lenders offer loans at two main types of home loan interest rates.
 The home loan interest rate in India is either fixed or floating.

-This home loan interest rate remains the same throughout the repayment tenor.
-It isn’t affected by market changes and stays constant.
+This Home Loan interest rate remains the same throughout the repayment tenor.
+It is not affected by market changes and stays constant.
 The major advantage of a fixed interest rate is that it helps borrowers plan their loan repayment in advance and manage finances efficiently as the EMIs remain unchanged throughout the tenor.
 However, lenders do add a reset date with fixed rates that allows them to change this rate after a certain period to match market conditions.

-It is best to opt for this type of home loan interest rate when current rates are expected to increase.
-This way, you can ensure that you avail a home loan at the lowest possible interest rate.
-However, it is not suitable to go for a fixed home loan interest rate when there is a possibility of a rate decrease in the future as this increases your payable interest.
+It is best to opt for this types of Home Loan interest rate when current rates are expected to increase.
+This way, you can ensure that you avail of a Home Loan at the lowest possible interest rate.
+However, it is not suitable to go for a fixed Home Loan interest rate when there is a possibility of a rate decrease in the future as this increases your payable interest.
 However, lenders allow you to change from fixed to floating during the repayment period.

 Of the two types of interest on home loan in India, floating rates are more popular as they are lower than fixed rates at the onset.
 Generally, floating interest rates are 1-2.5% lower than fixed interest rates.
 This home loan interest rate is variable, and changes during the tenor based on market fluctuations and benchmark rates.
 Most lenders account for it keeping the EMIs the same but changing the tenor to match the difference.

-It is better to opt for such types of interest on home loans when the existing interest rates are expected to fall.
-The main advantage of choosing a floating rate as an individual borrower is that there are no charges on part-prepayment and foreclosure as per RBI mandates.
-This can help you use surplus funds to become debt-free faster.
+It is better to opt for such types of interest on Home Loans when the existing interest rates are expected to fall.
+The main advantage of choosing a floating rate as an individual borrower is that there are no charges on part-prepayment and foreclosure, as per RBI mandates.

 There is also third option of mixed interest rates where interest is levied at a fixed rate at the beginning and then converted into a floating rate after a set period.